mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{equation}
 $$</div>

-To some mathematicians this notation is somewhat lengthy, hence mathematicians replaced it with different variations
+To some mathematicians, this notation is somewhat lengthy; hence, mathematicians replaced it with different variations:

 <div>$$
 \lim_{\Delta{t} \to 0} \frac{\Delta{s}}{\Delta{t}} = \frac{ds}{dt} = s' = f'(t)
 $$</div>

-The rate of change is not always related with time or distances, a generalization of the formulas above is needed, instead of the symbols $s$ and $t$ let's use $x$ and $y$ without specifying what $x$ and $y$ mean physically
+The rate of change is not always related to time or distances.
+A generalization of the formulas above is needed.
+Instead of the symbols $s$ and $t$, let's use $x$ and $y$ without specifying what $x$ and $y$ mean physically.

-Let's calculate the instantaneous rate of change of $y$ with respect to $x$ (the word *instantaneous* does not really apply because $x$ doesn't represent time), using the *method of increments* on a function which depends on $x$
+Let's calculate the instantaneous rate of change of $y$ with respect to $x$ (the word *instantaneous* does not really apply because $x$ doesn't represent time), using the *method of increments* on a function which depends on $x$:

 <div>$$
 \begin{align}